RTCupid/RTCupid/README.md

 <h3>
   Here are some of my projects from
   <a href="https://github.com/ded32">I.R.Dedinsky</a>
-  one-year system programming and compiler technology course.
+  one-year system programming and compiler technology course (C/C++, NASM).

   (1st year)
 </h3>